shoelace-style/shoelace/docs/components/split-panel.md

 ### Min & Max

 To set a minimum or maximum size of the primary panel, use the `--min` and `--max` custom properties.
-This examples demonstrates how you can ensure both panels are at least 150px wide using the `calc()` function.
+Since the secondary panel is flexible, size restrictions can only be applied to the primary panel.
+This examples shows how you can make both panels be a minimum of 150px using `--min`, `--max`, and the `calc()` function.

 ```html preview
 <sl-split-panel style="--min: 150px; --max: calc(100% - 150px);">